Man City Find Their Groove To Batter Burnley - UrduPoint

 Man City Find Their Groove To Batter Burnley

-But for the fourth straight visit to the Etihad, Burnley conceded five times as City eased to within six points of league leaders Liverpool with a game in hand.
+"We have to score, that's why they are here and play up front," said Guardiola.

+"Especially for Riyad.
+Gabriel (Jesus) has to score, (Raheem) Sterling when he plays has to score goals.

-Mahrez was one of four changes Guardiola made from a 1-0 win at Olympiakos in midweek that booked City's place in the last 16 of the Champions League, and took the most of his chance to start with Raheem Sterling left on the bench.
+"The most important thing now is we have almost 21 players fit; this is important."
+Mahrez was one of four changes Guardiola made from a 1-0 win at Olympiakos in midweek that booked City's place in the last 16 of the Champions League, and he took the most of his chance to start with Sterling left on the bench.

 The Algerian opened the floodgates on six minutes as he swept home Kevin De Bruyne's pass.

-Mahrez then outwitted a sleeping Burnley defence as he latched onto Kyle Walker's throw-in before dancing round three challenges and firing on off the far post.
+Mahrez then outwitted a sleeping Burnley defence as he latched onto Kyle Walker's throw-in before dancing round three challenges and firing in off the far post.

 De Bruyne was handed a rare rest in midweek and the Belgian was back to his best with another assist for Benjamin Mendy to score his first City goal over three years since arriving from Monaco.